scrapy/scrapy/docs/topics/exporters.rst

 1. Declaring a serializer in the field
 --------------------------------------

-If you use :class:`~.Item` you can declare a serializer in the :ref:`field metadata <topics-items-fields>`.
+If you use :class:`~scrapy.Item` you can declare a serializer in the :ref:`field metadata <topics-items-fields>`.
 The serializer must be a callable which receives a value and returns its serialized form.